Fall 2017 Enrollment

 62% of students began in Fall 2016 and returned in Fall 2017 (full-time, first-time freshmen)

 |Race and/or ethnicity unknown||6%|

 The Lyon College Scots are part of the American Midwest Conference and the Central States Football League in NAIA athletics.
 Women’s varsity teams compete in basketball, cross country, golf, soccer, softball, volleyball, and wrestling.
 Men’s varsity teams compete in basketball, baseball, cross country, golf, football, soccer, and wrestling.
-Beginning in fall 2018, the College will add track and field and will become the only college in the state to offer competitive cheer and dance.
-Both sports will be co-educational.
+Beginning in the fall 2018, the College has added track and field and now stands as the only college in the state to offer competitive cheer and dance.
+Both sports are co-educational.
 In addition, Lyon will add four club sports: disc golf, mountain and road cycling, archery, and trap.

 See here for more information.

-Diversity at Lyon College is seen in the community’s growing numbers of Hispanic and African American students, international faculty and students, and student organizations that support foreign language students, international students, and the LGBT community on campus.
+Diversity at Lyon College shows in the community’s growing number of minority students, international faculty and students, and student organizations that support foreign language students, international students, and the LGBTQ community on campus.
+The International Student Association encourages intercultural exchange through field trips, international food tastings, and presentations.
 Lyon also offers an international film series to educate students about the world around them.
-International travel, made available through the Nichols program, also exposes students to experiences in many other countries, either in two-week short courses or semester- or year-long exchange programs.
+International travel also exposes students to experiences in many other countries, either in two-week short courses or semester- or year-long exchange programs.

 |International Student Organization||X|